NatalyaCo/Emloyee-Tracker-MySQL-Wk12/README.md

 If you have any questions contact me on [GitHub](https://github.com/natalyaCo) or contact Natalya C at natalya.C2022@yahoo.com

-For a detailed walk through of this app, please view the video below: https://drive.google.com/uc?id=1ib0nXtU99f_qmxlDUPs2tl-VaT_iUCRV&export=download
+For a detailed walk through of this app, please view this video: https://drive.google.com/uc?id=1ib0nXtU99f_qmxlDUPs2tl-VaT_iUCRV&export=download